Stress urinary incontinence

 The condition may get in the way of social activities, careers, and relationships.
-It also may make you feel embarrassed or bad about yourself.
+It also may lead to:

 When to Contact a Medical Professional

 Doing Kegel exercises may help prevent symptoms.
-Women who are pregnant may want to do Kegels during and after pregnancy to help prevent incontinence.
+Women may want to do Kegels during and after pregnancy to help prevent incontinence.